DanielSet91/Frontend-Project/README.md

 ## Description

-This project is a web application built with Next.js, Chakra UI, and Redux.
+This project is a web application built with Next.js, and Chakra UI.
 It provides functionalities for user authentication using Google, with pages for the dashboard and team management.
-The project also includes components such as Navbar and Login.
+The project also includes components such as Navbar, sessionwrapper and Login.

 ## Project Setup